triestpa/tiny-framework/README.md

 })

-// Middleware can be aysnc functions and promises.
+// Middleware can also be aysnc functions or promises.
 // The route handler will always wait for the promise to resolve before continuing. server.get('/async', pointlessWaiting, pointlessWaiting, async (req, res) => {
   await waitAsync(500)